blessingkoketso/Blog/README.md

 ### Logistic Regression :
 We predict whether an applicant will be granted a loan using logistic regression,

-Below is a code snippet of XGBoost,
+Below is a code snippet of Logistic regression,

 - X_train,X_test,y_train,y_test = train_test_split(Features,Labels,random_state =1115,test_size = 0.2,train_size = 0.8)